Skip to main content

 San Francisco, CA: Chronicle Books LLC, 2024.
 Picture Book.

-This book tells all about how important rocks are in various ways (from being part of big mountains to be the just-right size to hold in your hand).
-Readers who love to wonder about rocks, and pick some up to feel and collect will love reading about what to do when you find the right rock.
+This book tells all about how important rocks are in various ways (from being part of big mountains to being just the right size to hold in your hand).
+Readers who love to wonder about rocks, and pick some up to feel and collect, will love reading about what to do when you find the right rock.

 Comments